wagner-bs/praticando-github/README.md

 Estou praticando!
-A pratica leva ao bom trabalho. # praticando-github
+A pratica leva a excelência!. # praticando-github